jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/1_Get_Aero.typ

 Then, we explained what data format is required for the kmeans++ method and what is obtained as output from APAME.
 Furthermore, the steps required to perform the needed data transformations were named.
 These were supported with visual illustrations and equations in addition to textual descriptions.
-Finally, an introduction to the following @chap_4 was made.
+Finally, an introduction to the following
+// TODO
+// @chap_4
+was made.
 The latter through the mention of the beam model and optimization.